Trauma Button A Paradox Live Fansite

 Paradox Live is a Japanese multimedia franchise, created by GCrest and distributed by Avex Records, featuring many popular seiyuu and utaite among its cast.
 The big question people often ask is: is it an anime?
 Is it a mobile game?

 The answer is that is none of the above; it is a multimedia franchise (often called a "media mix" in Japanese), with the core content consisting of audio dramas and music.
-Though there is an anime (with which I have multiple dealbreaking problems) and a mobile game has been announced, the core of the franchise is audio dramas.
+Though there is an anime (with which I have multiple dealbreaking problems) and several other more faithful adaptations of parts of the main story, the core of the franchise is audio dramas.

 A crash course

 The music is hip hop (in a very "animusic" way-- don't expect anything too authentic), with various groups having different styles within the overarching umbrella; for example, one group's music tends to resemble trap, whereas another's is influenced by east coast jazz rap, one blends traditional Japanese music and Chicano rap, and yet another is 2000's style rap-rock.
-The series's special narrative gimmick is that the characters use special seemingly-supernatural metal accessories to create elaborate illusions on stage, and these accessories and their side effects turn out to be central to the overarching story.
+The series's core narrative gimmick is that the characters use seemingly-supernatural metal accessories to create elaborate illusions on stage; these accessories and their side effects turn out to be central to the overarching story.

 The core part of canon is CDs consisting of songs and audio dramas-- basically, radio plays.